hackclub/hackclub/workshops/pixel_art_pad/README.md

   }
 }
 ```

-The tile class will need two variables x and y of the type integer, a variable for color and a boolean variable.
+Here, we're setting up that the `Tile` class needs to be initialized with two integer variables `x` and `y`, a variable that sets a color, and a boolean variable.

-Now, create a function called `Display()` for displaying the tiles with the following code :
+*In case you're new to Java: the weird function-looking thing that starts with `Tile(int x, int y, int colour)` is called a [constructor](https://www.w3schools.com/java/java_constructors.asp).*

+Under the `Tile` constructor, but inside the `Tile` class, create a method called `Display()`.

 ```java
 void Display()